Welcome to Christian Francis Xavier Guitars.

 The sound boards are made using European Spruce or Western Red Cedar.
 The back and sides can be made with a variety of hardwoods, traditionally Rosewoods from India and South America.
 The neck is carved from Spanish Mahogany and is reinforced with a carbon fiber rods to give extra stiffness without adding more weight.

-Examples of a “rope” tile for a flamenco guitar (above) and a rosette based on Ignacio Fleta’s design for a classical cedar top guitar.
+Examples of a “rope” tile for a flamenco guitar (above) and a rosette based on Ignacio Fleta’s design (below) for a classical cedar top guitar.

 The Rosette